 The Top Plane

 The top plane of this threefold world is transcendent and dynamic.
 Padmasambhava refers to the “vortex-like swirling immensity of the sky.”
 The quotation describes a mental state that is intensely kinetic and intensive (vortical) and extensive (spatial).
 The vortex is of the sky; therefore, space is inherently dynamic.
-Space is utterly pure and translucent to the experiencer and is a symbol.
+Space is utterly pure and translucent to the experiencer and it is also a symbol.
 Space is brilliant, radiant, superconscious, and ecstatic.
 The vortex is the energy of the whole within and out of which arise the semantic distinctions of thoughts and meanings.
 Thus, arise the errors of mistaken identifications and misplaced concretizations that is the story of our existential being.
-This is what is meant by the title, “The Purity-Translucency of the Vortex-like swirling immensity of the Sky.”
+This is what is meant by the title, “The Purity-Translucency of the Vortex-Like Swirling Immensity of the Sky.”
 This phrase further implies a pre-existing forestructure, architecture, or infrastructure that underlies and patterns our organic experiencing, which is therefore universal.
 Thus, the universe is inherently prolific but essentially ignorant.

 The top plane becomes structural, territorial, visual, etc. This is symbolized as a vast palace.
 Jung recognizes the symbol of the palace, castle, mansion, etc. as an archetype of the psyche and especially of the unconscious.
 The vastness of the palace is likened to non-local consciousness, manifested in some specific locality, subject to karma.
 Nevertheless, the palace is a symbol of the primordial nature of the experiencer; male and female archetypes coexist in a continually blissful union (yabyum).
 The male archetype is “He Whose Crown Jewel Is Firmly Planted on His Head.”
 The female archetype is called the “Sovereign Mistress of the Phenomenal World.”
 These images are both psychological and ontological.